Europa (moon): Atmosphere

-Through the slow release of oxygen and hydrogen, a neutral torus around Europa’s orbital plane is formed.
+Through the slow release of oxygen and hydrogen, a neutral torus around Europa's orbital plane is formed.
 This "neutral cloud" has been detected by both the Cassini and Galileo spacecraft, and has a greater content (number of atoms and molecules) than the neutral cloud surrounding Jupiter's inner moon Io.
 This torus was officially confirmed using Energetic Neutral Atom (ENA) imaging.
-Europa’s torus ionizes through the process of neutral particles exchanging electrons with its charged particles.
-Since Europa’s magnetic field rotates faster than its orbit velocity, these ions are left in the path of its magnetic field trajectory, forming a plasma.
-It has been theorized that these ions are responsible for the plasma within Jupiter's magnetosphere.
+Europa's torus ionizes through the process of neutral particles exchanging electrons with its charged particles.
+Since Europa's magnetic field rotates faster than its orbital velocity, these ions are left in the path of its magnetic field trajectory, forming a plasma.
+It has been hypothesized that these ions are responsible for the plasma within Jupiter's magnetosphere.

+On 4 March 2024, astronomers reported that the surface of Europa may have much less oxygen than previously inferred.

 Discovery of atmosphere

-The atmosphere of Europa was first discovered in 1995 by Hall Al. and the Goddard High Resolution Spectrograph of the Hubble telescope.
-This observation was then confirmed in 1997 by the Galileo probe, built by Hughes Aircraft Company and operated by NASA.
-The Galileo probe flew only three miles above the estimated maximum atmospheric line (190 km from Europa's surface).
-Still, it then changed course to collide with Jupiter's atmosphere to prevent unwanted impact on Europa's surface.
-It has been speculated that there will be several more future missions to Europa in hopes of further studying the atmosphere, chemical composition, and possibility of extraterrestrial life below the icy surface.
+The atmosphere of Europa was first discovered in 1995 by astronomers D. T. Hall and collaborators using the Goddard High Resolution Spectrograph instrument of the Hubble Space Telescope.
+This observation was further supported in 1997 by the Galileo orbiter during its mission within the Jovian system.
+The Galileo orbiter performed three radio occultation events of Europa, where the probe's radio contact with Earth was temporarily blocked by passing behind Europa.
+By analyzing the effects Europa's sparse atmosphere had on the radio signal just before and after the occultation, for a total of six events, a team of astronomers led by A. J. Kliore established the presence of an ionized layer in Europa's atmosphere.

 Climate and weather

 Despite the presence of a gas torus, Europa has no weather producing clouds.
-As a whole, Europa has no wind, precipitation, or presence of sky color as its gravity is too low to hold an atmosphere substantial enough for these phenomena.
+As a whole, Europa has no wind, precipitation, or presence of sky color as its gravity is too low to hold an atmosphere substantial enough for those features.
 Europa's gravity is approximately 13% of Earth's.
-The temperature on Europa varies from −160 °C at the equatorial line, to −220 °C at either of its poles.
-Europa's subsurface ocean is thought to be subsequently warm however.
-It is theorized that because of radioactive and tidal heating (as mentioned in the sections above), there are points in the depths of Europa's ocean that may only be slightly cooler than that of Earth's oceans.
+The temperature on Europa varies from −160 °C at the equator, to −220 °C at either of its poles.
+Europa's subsurface ocean is thought to be significantly warmer however.
+It is hypothesized that because of radioactive and tidal heating (as mentioned in the sections above), there are points in the depths of Europa's ocean that may be only slightly cooler than Earth's oceans.
 Studies have also concluded that Europa's ocean would have been rather acidic at first, with large concentrations of sulfate, calcium, and carbon dioxide.
 But over the course of 4.5 billion years, it became full of chloride, thus resembling our 1.94% chloride oceans on Earth.